niklasvm/shiny-strava/README.md

 # shiny-strava
 `shiny-strava` is a web application built using `shiny` to display an athlete's workout data in an interactive dashboard.
 The app uses the `rStrava` R package to connect to Strava's web API to download an athlete's data.

+An example of the app is hosted at http://hypercubeza.ddns.net/shiny-strava/

 ## Layout

 shiny-strava uses a traditional shinydashboard layout with header, sidebar and main panel